Under the Bed

 “Why do I always have to be the bad guy?”
 Virginia asked as her husband entered their bedroom, still humming that ridiculous song.

-“You don't know all the words.”
+He shrugged.
+“You don't know the words.”

 “I'm serious, Bob.
-When did I become the authoritarian and you become the fun one.”
+When did I become the authoritarian and you become the fun one?”

 “Probably when you married an immature nerd,” he replied, jumping into the bed and kissing her nose.
 “I specifically recall fully revealing the depths of both before tricking you into marrying me.”